-For the 2024-2025 reporting period the Shire determined twenty-six (26) Planning Applications.
-A total of \$91,601 in revenue was generated.
+For the 2024-2025 reporting period the Shire determined twenty-six (26) Planning Applications. \$91,601 in revenue was generated.
 Whilst the number of applications was lower from the previous reporting period, the estimated value of construction and associated fees significantly increased.